-Note: This data was derived from retrieving settlement amounts in workers’ compensation cases that were settled in the last 8 years (from 2015 and 2023).
-This figure may be comparatively high next to national averages in the United States because the data includes more settlements with serious work injuries.
+Note: This data was derived from retrieving settlement amounts from workers’ compensation cases that were settled between 2021 and 2024.
+This figure may be comparatively high next to national averages in the United States because the data includes more settlements with serious work injuries (such as those that require surgery).
 Generally, the workers’ compensation settlements range from $2,000 to $40,000, although some may settle for millions.

 Current and future medical care costs may also play a large role in determining the value of a settlement.
 As these costs increase, the financial detriment to the injured party increases as well, thus, increasing the need for higher compensation.